FINLAND

 Finland first launched its first National Action Plan in 2008, second in 2012 and third in 2018.

-4. Women and girls have more security; their rights are better safeguarded, and their diverse needs are better met during crises.
+4 The safety and rights of women and girls are better safeguarded and their diverse needs are better met during crises

 Commentary:

-According to the statement from Finland’s Ministry of Foreign Affairs, implementation of the NAP will be monitored on a regular basis and a report will be published every year on progress towards the objectives.
+Finland's NAP is a comprehensive approach to the WPS agenda, setting out principles on which the NAP is based, and evaluations of previous NAPS that have informed this NAP.
+Particularly useful is a diagrammatic overview of the NAP on page 28.
+The NAP includes an implementation plan which will be monitored on a regular basis and a report will be published every year on progress towards the objectives.

 Civil society involvement in developing the 2023-2027 NAP: